sentry-demos/empower/spring-boot/README.md

 server.port=8090
 spring.cloud.gcp.sql.enabled=false
 ```

+Run from terminal with `./mvnw spring-boot:run` from the spring-boot directory

 ### Cloud GCP Deployment
 Verify that the **GCP** section is not commented AND **DEV** section is commented (i.e. `application.properties` should have no values for `spring.datasource.url` nor `server.port`).
 ```